jake2323livecom/mod_3_practical/README.md

 A `templates` directory has already been created for you within the `playbooks` directory.
 There are a few partially completed Jinja templates that you will need to finish.

-Throughout certain templates, you will see comments like this: `{# SOME COMMENT HERE #}`.
+Throughout certain templates, you will see comments like this: `{# STEP 1 - Do step 1 here #}`.
 Each comment will have a step number correlating to the instructions in this README.

 <br/>